scipp/scipp/doc/design.md

      One example might be standards for naming variables.
    - Implementing algorithms for completely generic datasets may be more challenging, e.g., if multiple data variables are present.
 1. Type-erasure makes some code slightly more cumbersome and verbose.

+# <a name="further-reading"></a>Further reading

+- [`xtensor`](https://github.com/QuantStack/xtensor) and [`xframe`](https://github.com/QuantStack/xframe) may be of interest for implementation details.
+- For an internal serialization format [`TileDB`](https://tiledb.io/) could a solution.
+- [NEP 22 -- Duck typing for NumPy arrays](https://www.numpy.org/neps/nep-0022-ndarray-duck-typing-overview.html) discusses a potential future change to NumPy which would make implementation of features we need for `Dataset` easier in, e.g., `xarray`.
+- [NEP 20 -- Expansion of Generalized Universal Function Signatures](https://www.numpy.org/neps/nep-0020-gufunc-signature-enhancement.html) also discusses future NumPy features that we should keep in mind and potentially make use of or support in a similar manner.
+- [Iris](https://scitools.org.uk/iris/docs/latest/) is another project for multi-dimensional data, building on NumPy and Dask like `xarray`.